thejhh/blockjs/doc/draft/README.md

 ----------

 Components in blockjs are reusable small blocks of code presented and used graphically in the IDE.
-Users can choose these components from the catalogs or even write their own and share to the world in their own catalogs.
+Users can choose these components from catalogs or even write their own and share to the world.

 Application Schemas
 -------------------